jennyhedley/digital-writing-2025/README.md

 - What else do you need to learn in order to execute your vision for this piece?
 - **map your thoughts any way you like - use miro, use a corkboard, a table in a word doc, ppowerpoint, post it notes, whatever.
 If you use a physical medium take photos and pop them in a sharefolder linked to your Github folio.**

+## Week 6

+## Monday class - 7th April

+Today we will begin class with any remaining Assessment 1 Case Study Presesentations.

+Please be prepared to discuss how you are tracking with the class and the coursework so far.
+Think about what tools you need to do your main project for the class.

+Today we will continue our work with Twine (especially looking at images and audio), however, we can slow down to address any tech challenges that you are facing so far.
+Please make sure to ask questions now, so that you have ample time to prepare for the second Assessment.